-In April 2014, Notices of Proposed Valuation were sent out for Tax Year 2015 (TY15).
+In April 2015, Notices of Proposed Valuation are being sent out for Tax Year 2016 (TY16).
 The NOTICE IS NOT A BILL

-—it informs you what the assessed market value of your property is.
-If you do not receive a Notice, it means there has been no change in your property's value from the previous year.
+—it is informing you of the new proposed value for your property and contains important information that will impact your tax bill.
+If you do not receive a Notice, it means there has been no change in your property's value from the previous year

 The FLR process is as follows:

-- Complete and submit the FLR request form--one FLR form per parcel--and include any additional information for the Office of Property Assessment (OPA) to consider, such as photos or recent appraisals, by May 16, 2014, or within 30 days of the date of your Notice.
+- Complete and submit the FLR request form—one FLR form per parcel—and include any additional information for the Office of Property Assessment (OPA) to consider, such as photos or recent appraisals, by May 26, 2015.

 - Based on the submitted information, the Evaluator may decrease, increase or keep the assessed value the same.

-Commercial/Multi-Family properties that receive an assessment notice for TY15 and wish to file an FLR, must also include income and expense forms for the last two years (2012 and 2013).
-The appropriate form can be downloaded below:
+Commercial/Multi-Family properties that receive an assessment notice for TY16 and wish to file an FLR, must also include income and expense forms for the last two years (2013 and 2014).
+The forms are below:

 If you are not satisfied with the outcome of the review or decide to skip the FLR process altogether, you may file a Formal Appeal with the Board of Revision of Taxes